sanchee16/sanchee16.github.io/about.md

 As to what and who inspire me are ***TED talks, INK talks and innovators***.
 What I strive for is to achieve great in life with an aim of benefiting the society as a whole.

 Apart from this, I love the geeky me - I am glad that I got introduced to coding and now it's on my checklist of essential skills(Hopefully, someday we will talk about the checklist too!).
-After exploring deep learning, I have realised that I really want to go ahead in the neuroscience and so I am on my way to explore the human brain.
+After exploring ***deep learning***, I have realised that I really want to study ***neuroscience*** and so I am on my way to explore the human brain.
 Additionally, I am also crazy about ***nanotechnology*** as the next gen tech.

 In the end, I feel these lines aptly define me -  <br> <br>
 **I don't wanna run,** <br>